jpmoatt/alluseful/README.md

 ## 📖 Overview

-`alluseful` is my personal package housing useful functions and addins, as well as custom themes for RStudio and font installs.
-Most of these features have been developed to simplify and standardise my ways of working.
-Many features are rough and yet to be polished (as time allows).
+`alluseful` is my personal package, created to contain all the useful elements I need for effective coding.
+It contains functions to set up my rstudio IDE how I like, personalised themes, editor fonts, templates for scripts, packages etc.

 Some of the functions here have been developed for wider use and are included in the package